 TRANSFERRING VEHICLES: Make sure that the name(s) on the previous registration match the new paperwork for the new vehicle-that is the only way you will receive the credit from the previous registration.
 When transferring license plates to a newly purchased vehicle, please bring the paperwork for the new vehicle (Certificate of Origin or title) as well as the prior (current) registration from the vehicle being replaced.
 If you cannot find your previous registration for that the vehicle that is coming off the road, you will have to purchase a duplicate registration for $17.50 and then we will use that to transfer the plates and credit to the new vehicle.
 Please remember that your license plates and registration are your property and responsibility, and should remain in your possession after the sale or trade-in of any vehicle.
 Please note: Whomever's name is on the paperwork needs to be the person that comes into the office to process the registration.
 If the registrant(s) can't come in due to scheduling or physically unable, a notarized power of attorney form will need to be completed in order to process the registration.

 RENEWING VEHICLES: Vehicle registrations expire on the last day of the owner’s birth month, except in the case of a company owned or leased vehicle.
 In this case, the expiration date is determined by the first letter of the company name.
-The Town of Windham forwards registration reminders to vehicle owners, however, it is the registrant’s responsibility to renew the vehicle in the event of lost or misdirected mail.
+The Town of Windham sends out registration reminders to vehicle owners via mail and email, however, it is the registrant’s responsibility to renew the vehicle in the event of lost or misdirected mail.
 Registrations being renewed by mail must include a self-addressed stamped envelope in order to avoid mailing delays.
 There is no grace period on expired registrations.
 If you would like to receive your renewal notice by e-mail, please complete this form and send to the Town Clerk's Office

 You also have the opportunity to register your vehicle online with the Town Clerks’ Office.
 Please follow the link at the top of the page to complete your registration.
 Please be prepared to be asked your vehicle information as well as your bank information.